ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/apache.rst

 address(es), the order matters: If the address is added after Apache starts, Apache won't respond on that address.

-To be sure our WebSite responds regardless of Apache's address configuration, we need to make sure ClusterIP not only runs on the same node, but also starts before WebSite.
+To be sure our ``WebSite`` responds regardless of Apache's address configuration, we need to make sure ``ClusterIP`` not only runs on the same node, but also starts before ``WebSite``.
 A colocation constraint ensures only that the resources run together; it doesn't affect order in which the resources are started or stopped.

 We do this by adding an ordering constraint.
 By default, all order constraints are mandatory.
-This means, for example, that if ClusterIP needs to stop, then WebSite must stop first (or already be stopped); and if WebSite needs to start, then ClusterIP must start first (or already be started).
-This also implies that the recovery of ClusterIP will trigger the recovery of WebSite, causing it to be restarted.
+This means, for example, that if ``ClusterIP`` needs to stop, then ``WebSite`` must stop first (or already be stopped); and if WebSite needs to start, then ``ClusterIP`` must start first (or already be started).
+This also implies that the recovery of ``ClusterIP`` will trigger the recovery of ``WebSite``, causing it to be restarted.

 .. code-block:: none